-in organizations and institutions that are already creating new pathways and connecting underrepresented students to tech.
+TALENT ORGANIZATIONS Connect underrepresented talent to tech careers.
+Invest in organizations and institutions that are already creating new pathways and connecting underrepresented students to tech.

-apprenticeship programs to accelerate early career talent development and develop the skills of underrepresented groups without degrees.
+APPRENTICESHIP PROGRAMS Invest in apprenticeship programs to accelerate early career talent development and develop the skills of underrepresented groups without degrees.
 Support talent in building the technical and digital skills, leadership skills, and social capital they will need to advance their careers in tech.256